 What is the difference between a licensed conveyancer and conveyancing solicitor in Ouston

 There are many registered licenced Conveyancers in Ouston and Solicitor practices in Ouston who can help with your conveyancing It is important to make clear that both are supervised by regulatory bodies with both specialising in the legal work in the home buying process.
 They may both also deal with associated property related work such as remortgage conveyancing, enfranchisement and transfer of equity conveyancing.

-My wife and I have organised a further advance on our mortgage from Principality as we want to carry out renovations to our home in Ouston.
-Are we obliged to appoint a local Ouston solicitor on the Principality conveyancing panel to deal with the legals?
+We are getting the release of further monies on our home loan from HSBC as we wish to carry out improvements to our property in Ouston.
+Do we need to appoint a nearby Ouston solicitor on the HSBC conveyancing panel to handle the paperwork?

-Principality do not ordinarily instruct firms on their conveyancing panel to handle such a matter.
-If they do require any legal work then you would need to ensure that such a lawyer was on the Principality list.
+HSBC would not normally instruct firms on their conveyancing panel to handle such a matter.
+If they do require any legal work then you would need to ensure that such a lawyer was on the HSBC panel.

 About to purchase apartment in Ouston.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Co-operative conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Ouston property lawyer is on the Co-operative conveyancing panel.

 I have recentlydiscovered that Action Conveyancing have been shut down.
 They carried out my conveyancing in Ouston for a purchase of a freehold house 12 months ago.
 How can I be sure that my home is not still registered in the name of the former proprietor?